hkaneko1985/midknn/README.md

-# midknn
+# Midpoints between k-nearest-neighbor data points of a training dataset (midknn) as a validation dataset in regression
-Midpoints between k-nearest-neighbor data points of a training dataset (midknn) as a validation dataset in regression
+This is python and MATLAB codes to calculate the midpoints between k-nearest-neighbor data points of a training dataset (midknn) as a validation dataset in regressionfor.
+Demonstration of SVR hyperparameter optimization using midknn is also included.
+For more details on midknn, please go to the URL given as follows: *** (Please translate the website into English using Chrome, if necessary.)